 – To identify skill gaps and set personal development goals for the employees.

-A content marketing campaign is a series of efforts and actions that revolve around a single goal.
-A content marketing campaign stretches over months or years.
-Creating and maintaining an entire blog is an example of a content marketing campaign that is a part of a larger strategy.
-Creating practices guides, ebooks, webinars, videos, and podcasts are part of content marketing campaigns.
+Creating and maintaining an entire blog is an example of a content marketing campaign that is part of a larger strategy.
+Creating practice guides, ebooks, webinars, videos, and podcasts is part of content marketing campaigns.

 You must choose the right SMART KPIs for the content marketing strategy to succeed in your business.
 These KPIs must be measurable, so you can evaluate your growth periodically.
 Your content marketing strategy should effectively bring in more leads and revenue to your business.